skatenewyorkcity/bashScripts/README.md

 # bashScripts
-practicing .bashrc aliases and functions, they execute searches from command line.
+Practicing .bashrc aliases and functions, they execute searches from command line.